 A Guide for Post-16 Practitioners

-This guide was written as part of the Outstanding Teaching, Learning and Assessment (OTLA) action research programme by a team from ccConsultancy: Vicky Butterby, Claire Collins, Andy Convery, Chloë Hynes, and David Prinn. ccConsultancy have been a delivery partner leading this programme on behalf of the Education and Training Foundation since 2017.
+This guide was written as part of the Outstanding Teaching, Learning and Assessment (OTLA) action research programme by Vicky, Claire, Andy, Chloë and associate David Prinn. ccConsultancy were a delivery partner leading on the OTLA programme on behalf of the Education and Training Foundation from 2017-2022.

 The idea of doing ‘research’ can make teachers nervous, as research can sound quite technical and best conducted by outside experts, but we hoped to persuade practitioners that research is very ‘do-able’, that we are all researchers, and that the action research we produce as practitioners of FE and post-16 learning makes a valuable and important contribution to educational knowledge.
 We aimed to write the guide in an accessible and straightforward way that we hope will help put aside any worries you may have about doing research.
 The guide is split into three parts: